The needs of cameras and software used to detect pavement markings will drive changes in marking requirements

 As the excitement and hype builds, so does pressure to get engaged and be part of the revolution.
 One of the questions that many road agencies think about is, “What can we do to prepare our highways for this innovation—to help accelerate the benefits while not sacrificing the needs of human drivers in the mixed vehicle fleet era?”

-This is the introduction to a really interesting article written by Paul Carlson and featured in ForConstructionPros.com this January.
+This is the introduction to a really interesting article written by Paul Carlson and featured in ForConstructionPros.com in January 2019.
 He discusses how the needs of cameras and the software used to detect pavement marking will drive change in marking requirements.

 If you would like to read the full article please follow this link .